JenovaOnline/Update/README.md

 Update area for RPG Maker MV project.

-To be used with SumRndmDde Auto Updater
+To be used with SumRndmDde Auto Updater. ~Jenova